ReillyBex/MicrowaveSintering/README.md

 This takes the selected entry of the presets and splits it into the appropriate parameters.
 It also closes the pop-up from which the user selects a preset.
 ###### loadEntryPopup()
 This generates a pop-up with a scoll list that displays all the saved presets.
 The user can then select one and load it into the process parameters to be run.
-###### lookUpDutyCycle()
+###### lookUpDutyCycle(temperature, material)
-This takes the input hold temp and finds out what duty cycle has that as it's steady state temperature. *this requires more testing to generate the appropriate look up tables.*
+This takes the input hold temp and finds out what duty cycle has that as it's steady state temperature.
+It creates a list of the last temperature in each row of measurements, which we are assuming to be steady state temperatures.
+Once this list has been generated, it then checks if the items in that list of temperatures are within the specified tolerance of the input hold temperature.
+It calculates the duty cycle if it is, and returns 0 if not.
-###### lookUpRampTime()
+###### lookUpRampTime(temperature, material)
-This takes the input hold temperature and finds out how long it will take to reach that on full power. *this requires more testing to generate the appropriate look up tables.*
+This takes the input hold temperature and finds out how long it will take to reach that on full power.
+If the input temperature matches an entry on the 100% duty cycle row exactly, it returns the time associated with that entry.
+Otherwise, it linearly interpolates the time required by finding the data points on either side.
 ###### materialSelect()
 This takes the selected material from the main GUI list and sets it to be the material for the process.
 ###### presetSelect()